4141done/talks-njs_for_fun/README.md

 take a look at the `README.md` file in that project's folder for specific commands and notes.

 ## Projects
-This repository consists of three projects all of which illustrate difference usage of njs.
+This repository consists of three projects all of which illustrate different usages of njs.

 ### Precious Poetry
 Gate access to some beatiful poetry by using njs to call a public weather API and deny users